Cost Of Car Ownership In The Philippines

 The key to keeping the car in mint condition is to get maintenance on a consistent basis, maintenance costs are generally quite low in comparison to repair costs.

 Although most new cars already come with a five-year warranty, sometimes the warranty does not really cover service costs.
-The total service maintenance schedule Toyota Vios is as follows:
+Over a 60-month (5-year) period, the estimated costs for maintaining and repairing a car can range from approximately ₱375,000 to ₱675,000.

 Although buying a brand new Toyota Vios might come with a five-year warranty, to be on the safe side, it is better to allocate an amount every year for emergency occurrences.
 Although major repairs might not always happen, it’s always good to be ready whenever they do.